selinaerhabor/memory-game/README.md

 ## 4. Testing
-This section discusses the results from testing the features of Mimic – the memory game.
+This section discusses the results from testing the features of Mimic the Memory Game.
 Tests were carried out on the different components of the memory game and on various device screen sizes and browsers to ensure the application is responsive.

 ## 4.1 Process of Testing Features: